What I can offer for you and your family

 – Assistance in writing a birth preference list

-– Discussing comfort measures to achieve the birth you want
+– Discussing comfort measures, both natural and medical, to achieve the birth you want

 – Providing current, non-biased, evidence-based information